harness/developer-hub/release-notes/delegate.md

 #### Version 80313

-- We are receiving high number of errors on prod related to `OverlappingFileLockException`.
-This is caused by Chronicle Queue library which we are using.
-With this version, we have upgraded the Chronicle libraries which has already this fix in place.
+- There were several `OverlappingFileLockException` errors caused by the version of the Chronicle Queue library used.
+(CCM-14174)

+   The issue has been resolved.
+We upgraded the Chronicle Queue library to fix the errors.

 #### Version 80312